Resveratrol supplement image

 Effects of 90 Days of Resveratrol Supplementation on Cognitive Function in Elders: A Pilot Study (2018)

-cognitive function processing speed psychomotor speed
+cognitive function Processing Speed psychomotor speed

 Health Effects of Resveratrol: Results from Human Intervention Trials (2018)